-NY College Student Kills Mom & Calls School Friends To Help Dispose Of Her Body Police Allege
+NY College Student Kills Mom & Calls School Friends To Help Dispose Of Her Body, Police Allege

 — Jessica Layton (@JLaytonTV) February 7, 2019

-Caitlyn O’Rourke confessed to police that they then washed the bloody clothes from the NYC apartment at the Morristown, N.J. home.
+Caitlyn O’Rourke confessed to police that they then washed the bloody clothes from the New York apartment at the Morristown, New Jersey, home.

-Brandon Eng, Chin’s other son says that he’s devastated by the death of his mother.
+Brandon Eng, Chin’s other son, says that he’s devastated by the death of his mother.

-“I am in shock and disbelief,” Chin’s other son, Brandon Eng.
+“I am in shock and disbelief,” Brandon Eng said.”
 I can’t believe the last time I saw my mom was the day she died.
 Honestly, I don’t know what to believe and my family is hoping for some privacy at this time.”

-Chin’s body was found in the curbside trash in Morristown on Tuesday leading to all three SUNY New Paltz people being charged on Wednesday.
-Initially, all three were charged with tampering with physical evidence and concealing a human corpse (prosecutors believe Eng’s charges will soon be changed to murder).
+Chin’s body was found in the curbside trash in Morristown on Tuesday, leading to all three SUNY New Paltz students being charged on Wednesday.
+Initially, all three were charged with tampering with physical evidence and concealing a human corpse; prosecutors believe Eng’s charges will soon be changed to murder.

-O’Rourke’s attorney, Sarah Kaufmann says that her client didn’t have anything to do with the death of Chin.
+O’Rourke’s attorney, Sarah Kaufmann, says that her client didn’t have anything to do with the death of Chin.

 “There is no suggestion that my client had anything to do with a more serious crime.
 This woman is a young person in a terrible situation.”

-Eng admitted to having an argument with his mother but says he didn’t harm her, and only drove back and forth to N.J. to retrieve his coin collection.
+Eng admitted to having an argument with his mother, but says he didn’t harm her, and only drove back and forth to New Jersey to retrieve his coin collection.

 Police say that between video of the body being transported out of the Tribeca apartment and text messages between Eng and Lopez, their picture of what happens doesn’t match up with Eng’s story.